Semiparametric Efficient Empirical Higher Order Influence Function Estimators: Introduction

-The rest of the paper is organized as follows.
-In Section \ref{section_missing_data_obs} we introduce the missing at random model and the functional we wish to estimate.
-In Section \ref{section_missing_data_estimator} we introduce our new empirical HOIF estimator.
-In Section \ref{section_missing_data_theorem} we analyze the large sample properties of our estimator and compare its behavior to the HOIF estimators of \cite{robins2008higher,robins2016higher}.
-In Section \ref{section_missing_data_adapt} we show the empirical HOIF estimator is semiparametric efficient under \textit{minimal conditions} when complexity of the model is defined in terms of Holder smoothness classes.
-In Section \ref{section_general} we extend the results of Section \ref{section_missing_data} to the more general class of doubly robust functionals studied by \cite{robins2008higher}.
-Section \ref{section_discussions} discusses implications of the results.
-Finally we collect our proofs and required technical lemmas in Section \ref{section_proofs} and \ref{section_lemmas} respectively.
+The paper is organized as follows.
+In Sections~\ref{section_missing_data_obs}, we motivate the need for HOIF estimators and explain when and why HOIF estimators could have improved properties compared to the more commonly used first-order estimators.
+For the sake of concreteness, we do so in the context of the specific example of estimating the mean of a response subject to missing at random (MAR).
+This example is isomorphic to the problem of estimating the mean of the potential outcome in the treatment arm under no unmeasured confounding.
+In Section~\ref{section_missing_data_estimator} we introduce our new empirical HOIF estimator.
+In Section~\ref{section_missing_data_theorem} we analyze the large sample statistical properties of our estimator and compare its behavior to the HOIF estimator of \cite{robins2008higher, robins2017minimax}\footnote{The original proof on the variance bound of the estimator in \citet{robins2017minimax} used Lemma 14.1 in the supplementary materials of \citet{robins2017minimax}.
+But Lemma 14.1 is incorrect.
+This error was spotted while writing the current paper.
+The updated arXiv version \citep{robins2023minimax} of \citet{robins2017minimax} has corrected the proof by using Hoeffding decomposition.}.
+In Section~\ref{section_missing_data_adapt} we show that in contrast with the estimators in \citet{robins2008higher, robins2017minimax}, the empirical HOIF estimator is semiparametric efficient under \textit{minimal conditions} when the complexity of the model is defined in terms of \text{H\"{o}lder}{} smoothness classes.
+In Section~\ref{section_general} we extend the results of Section~\ref{section_missing_data} to the more general class of doubly robust functionals studied by \cite{robins2008higher}.
+Section~\ref{section_simulations} provides simulation experiments that support the theoretical results developed in this paper.
+Section~\ref{section_literature} provides a literature review and Section~\ref{section_discussions} discusses implications of the results and open problems.
+Finally we collect the proofs and required technical lemmas in the Appendix.